philipwalton/blog/_articles/normalizing-cross-browser-flexbox-issues.md

 So then the question becomes: *why doesn't this work in Chrome?*

-### Minimum sizing
+### Minimum sizing bugs

-When the contents of flex items inside a flex container are larger than the containers main size, those items will shrink based on the values of their `flex-shrink` property.
+When the contents of a flex container are too big for it's declared size (`height:100vh` in the sticky footer case), the flex layout algorithm will attempt to shrink the flex items so they'll fit in their container.

-Since the version of the spec dated September 18, 2012, flex items (by default) items were not supposed to shrink below their minimum content size:
+Any item with a `flex-shrink` value greater than `0` is allowed to shrink (proportionally to the other items), but they're only allowed to shrink a certain amount.
+According to the [flexbox specification](http://www.w3.org/TR/css-flexbox/):

 > By default, flex items won’t shrink below their minimum content size (the length of the longest word or fixed-size element).
 To change this, set the min-width or min-height property.

+In other words, if the header, footer, and content area in the sticky footer example are too big to fit inside the body's declared height of `100vh`, they should still be at least as tall as their content's height.

-Chrome, however, seems to [ignore this instruction](http://lists.w3.org/Archives/Public/www-style/2014Dec/0249.html) and allow flex items to shrink to a main size of zero.
-In the context of a sticky footer layout where there is more content than can fit on the screen, the header, footer, and content elements all squish in an undesirable way.
+Chrome and Safari, however, seem to [ignore this instruction](http://lists.w3.org/Archives/Public/www-style/2014Dec/0249.html) and allow flex items to shrink to smaller than their content's height.
+As a result, you get content overlapping.

 ### Spec ambiguity